fafadiatech/ft-ansible-playbook/odoo/README.md

 ```
 ## Running the Play

-After all this hustle, we are finally ready to run the play, go to taks directory in the playbook
+After all this hustle, we are finally ready to run the play, go to tasks directory in the playbook
 ```
 ansible-playbook -v main.yml --extra-vars "odoo_version=9.0 host_name=server_name"
 ```
 The good reason to put extra vars it that we can change the version for Odoo(below 10) and host on the go whenever we want.

 Thats it.
 Tried and tested on version 9 and 8.
-For now it wont suppoert 10 as the installation steps are quite different.
+For now it wont support 10 as the installation steps are quite different.

-## Built With

-* [Ansible](https://ansible.com/) - Simple IT automation tool

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

-* **Jitendra Varma** - DevOps at  - [Fafadiatech](https://fafadiatech.com/)
+* **Jitendra Varma** - DevOps at  - [Fafadia Tech](https://fafadiatech.com/)

 ## License